rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 acquisition.

 There are two Box folders that we use to manage this process-the [Rose Library Purchase Payments folder](https://emory.app.box.com/folder/1583996619) and the [Rose Library Gift in Kind process folder](https://emory.app.box.com/folder/1957394682).
 Each of these folders is subdivided by step in the acquisition process and then by major collecting area.
 As new collections move through the acquisitions process, the Acquisitions Assistant will update the files and move the paperwork into a folder associated with the next stage of the process.
-As paperwork moves through the process, the Acquisitions Assistant will use the tagging and task list functionsin Box to update Rose Library and LITS staff members about the status of the acquisition or to alert someone when an action is required.
+As paperwork moves through the process, the Acquisitions Assistant will use the tagging and task list functions in Box to update Rose Library and LITS staff members about the status of the acquisition or to alert someone when an action is required.

 **Paperwork Required for Purchase Payment**

-The Rose Library requires the following [forms](https://emory.app.box.com/folder/2123324954) for purchases:
+The Rose Library requires the following [forms](<https://emory.app.box.com/folder/2123324954>"https://emory.app.box.com/folder/2123324954") for purchases:

-*	Invoice (Acquisitions Assistant will generate an invoice to accompany a Deed of Sale)
+*	Invoice (Acquisitions Assistant will generate an invoice for purchases from private individuals)
 *	Payment Request Form (PRF)
 *	Deed of Sale (for purchases from private individuals)
-*	Domestic Vendors: Supplier/Individual Information Form (SIIF) and an ACH Payment Authorization Form (ACH)
+*	Domestic Vendors and Sellers: Supplier/Individual Information Form (SIIF) and an ACH Payment Authorization Form (ACH)
-*	International Vendors: W-8BEN-E (businesses)/W-8BEN (individuals) and Foreign
-	Wire Transfer Form (Note: These must be submitted with the vendor every time they are paid, regardless of how long it has been since they were last paid.)
+*	International Vendors and Sellers: W-8BEN-E (businesses)/W-8BEN (individuals) and Foreign Wire Transfer Form (Note: These must be submitted with the vendor every time they are paid, regardless of how long it has been since they were last paid.)
 *	Vendor Forms are required when any of the following are true:

-	*	The seller is new
+	*	The Rose Library has never purchased from the seller.
 	*	The Rose Library has not purchased from the seller within the last 14 months
 	*	The seller's information (including address) has changed since we last purchased material from them